-- (d) Filing with the PBGC.
-(1) Method and date of filing.
+(d) Filing with the PBGC-(1) Method and date of filing.
 The PBGC applies the rules in subpart A of part 4000 of this chapter to determine permissible methods of filing with the PBGC under this part.
-The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this part was filed with the PBGC. - (2) Where to file.
-See § 4000.4 of this chapter for information on where to file. - (3) Computation of time.
+The PBGC applies the rules in subpart C of part 4000 of this chapter to determine the date that a submission under this part was filed with the PBGC.

+(2) Where to file.
+See § 4000.4 of this chapter for information on where to file.

+(3) Computation of time.
 The PBGC applies the rules in subpart D of part 4000 of this chapter to compute any time period for filing under this part.
-However, for purposes of determining the amount of an interest charge under § 4050.6(b) or § 4050.12(c)(2)(iii), the rules in § 4000.43 of this chapter governing weekends and Federal holidays do not apply.
+However, for purposes of determining the amount of an interest charge under § 4050.6(b) or § 4050.12(c)(2)(iii), the rule in § 4000.43(a) of this chapter governing periods ending on weekends or Federal holidays does not apply.